Azure/autorest/docs/troubleshooting.md

 # <img align="center" src="./images/logo.png">  Troubleshooting

+## Module Errors

+When running into an AutoRest issues actually running the AutoRest program, your first instinct should always to be run `autorest --reset`.
+This clears you AutoRest temp folders and extensions, and reacquires them on your next call to AutoRest.

 ## Generation Errors

 There are two broad kinds of errors you can run into when generating: one kind is thrown earlier in the AutoRest pipeline and has to do with malformed swaggers (see [our main docs][main_docs] for more information).
 The other kind is thrown by the language generators.